thanhvnguyen504/Network-Measurement-and-Analysis/README.txt

 number8.java did step 8

 number7 and number8's algorithm feels off.
-I also made a small Test.txt file to test me code in the beginning.
+I also made a small Test.txt file to test my code in the beginning.